-Minimum 180 credits (60 credits must be from 300 and 400 courses)
+Minimum 180 credits (a minimum of 60 credits must be from 300 and 400 courses, but some baccalaureate degrees may require more)

-Columbia Basin College offers two baccalaureate degree types: Bachelor of Applied Science (BAS) and Bachelor of Science in Nursing (BSN).
-The BAS degrees are offered in Applied Management (with optional concentrations in Agriculture or Healthcare Administration), Cyber Security, Dental Hygiene, Information Technology and Project Management (with an optional concentration in Construction).
+Basin Columbia College offers baccalaureate degree types: Bachelor of Applied Science (BAS) and Bachelor of Science in Nursing (BSN).
+The BAS degrees are offered in Applied Management (with optional concentrations in Agriculture or Healthcare Administration), Cyber Security, Dental Health Physics, Information Technology, Project Management (with an optional concentration in Construction) and Teacher Education (with early childhood education endorsement).